Applications and Closures

 FIGURE 03

-THE CLOSURE RATE IS DOWN AMONG LARGE AUTHORIZERS*
+CLOSURE RATE AMONG LARGE AUTHORIZERS*

 *based on authorizers with 10 or more schools